AdobeDocs/advertising.en/help/search-social-commerce/admin/conversion-metrics/conversion-tag-google.md

 ---
 # Create a conversion tag for [!DNL Google Ads]

-You can create conversion tags for conversions that are tracked for individual [!DNL Google Ads] accounts, not conversions that are tracked at a manager account level.
+You can create conversion tags for new conversions to be tracked for individual [!DNL Google Ads] accounts, not tracked at a manager account level.

+To generate conversion tags for existing conversions, use the ad network's editor.

 1. In the main menu, click **[!UICONTROL Search] > [!UICONTROL Admin] > [!UICONTROL Conversions]**.